Xzelsius/Ayaka/.github/CODE_GUIDELINES.md

    controlled block.
 2. We use four spaces of indentation (no tabs).
 3. We use `_camelCase` for internal and private fields and use `readonly` where possible.
-Prefix internal and private instance fields with `_`, static fields with `s_` and thread static fields with `t_`.
-When used on static fields, `readonly` should come after static (e.g.
-   `static readonly` not `readonly static`).
+Prefix internal and private instance fields with `_`.
+When used on static fields, `readonly` should come after static (e.g. `static readonly` not `readonly static`).
 Public fields should be used sparingly, but when they are used, they should use `PascalCasing`, no prefix.
 4. We avoid `this.` unless absolutely necessary.
 5. We always specify the visibility, even if it's the default (e.g. `private string _foo` not `string _foo`).
 Visibility should be the first modifier (e.g. `public abstract` not